serokell/serokell-util/serokell-style.md

 ### Pragmas

-Put pragmas immediately following the function they apply to.
+If you need to use pragmas, you _must_ put them immediately after the function that they apply to.
 Example:

 ```haskell
 id :: a -> a